gatsbyjs/gatsby/docs/docs/how-plugins-apis-are-run.md

 ## Early in the build

 Early in the bootstrap phase, we [load all the configured plugins](https://github.com/gatsbyjs/gatsby/blob/8029c6647ab38792bb0a7c135ab4b98ae70a2627/packages/gatsby/src/bootstrap/load-plugins/index.js#L40) (and internal plugins) for the site.
-These are saved into redux under `flattenedPlugins`.
+These are saved into redux under the `flattenedPlugins` namespace.
 Each plugin in redux contains the following fields:

 - **resolve**: absolute path to the plugin's directory
 - **id**: String concatenation of 'Plugin ' and the name of the plugin.
 E.g `Plugin query-runner`